jayprophit/cs50-Python/Python Documentation.md

 Interactive Mode
-you can start writing python code and immediately execute each of those lines interactively, allowing the coder to excute some lines of code and get back some answers
+you can start writing python code and immediately execute each of those lines interactively, allowing the coder to execute some lines of code and get back some answers

-using the termianl without any files open
+using the terminal without any files open

-you can process some lines of code to excute the code to instatly get a result
+you can process some lines of code to execute the code to instantly get a result

 e.g.
 1 + 1